tompazourek/RazorHtmlMinifier.Mvc5/README.md

 - Set the host factory in the Web.config file in runtime, e.g. in `Global.asax`.
 You'd have to use the `WebConfigurationManager` API to modify the Web.config during runtime.

 However, I wouldn't recommend either of those (I also haven't tried them), as they feel more like a hack, and might cause more issues if you'd be doing stuff like precompilation of the views.
 Adding the assembly to GAC is probably the easiest, it's still annoying that VS requires that though...)

-Another alternative solution I found worked, is just not to use the NuGet package, and just copy the source code to some project (it's MIT licensed).
-The entire factory is [just a single file](https://github.com/tompazourek/RazorHtmlMinifier.Mvc5/blob/master/src/RazorHtmlMinifier.Mvc5/MinifyingMvcWebRazorHostFactory.cs).
-And then you can reference a local project containing the source code like [shown in the sample project included in the repo](https://github.com/tompazourek/RazorHtmlMinifier.Mvc5/blob/master/src/RazorHtmlMinifier.Sample/Views/Web.config#L13).